fbpx

 — Scheaffer Okore (@scheafferoo) September 12, 2019

-Now factor all that cock and bull then cue in a 14-year-old who just soiled her dress in front of the whole class.
+Now factor in all that cock and bull then cue in a 14-year-old who just soiled her dress in front of the whole class.
 To make matters worse the teacher outrightly acknowledges that as a mistake deserving of punishment.

 Do not forget that in class six these students are just two terms from learning the reproductive system; and as one would recall, this was one of those exciting but shy topics to discuss.
-Because like eating the forbidden fruit, the results after 2-3 lessons is you start looking at everyone as if they’re naked.
+Because like eating the forbidden fruit, the result after 2-3 lessons is you start looking at everyone as if they’re naked.
 All in a fit to compare the theory to practicals.

-Needless to say, it wouldn’t come as a surprise if all the other girls went like I don’t want to be embarrassed like so and so creating more ripple effects that would be adding to the menstrual stigma instead of diminishing it.
+Needless to say, it wouldn’t come as a surprise if all the other girls went I don’t want to be embarrassed like so and so creating more ripple effects that would be adding to the menstrual stigma instead of diminishing it.

-To add wood to fire the incident happened on a Friday.
+To add wood to the fire the incident happened on a Friday.
 Imagine the trauma of waiting to be the talk of the school on Monday and how mortifying it must’ve been to the girl.

 Why we need to decriminalise suicide attempts in Kenya.